 I flashed a relieved smile.
 “Does this mean you aren’t going to jump?”

 He patted me on the shoulder.
 “Of course not.
-I couldn’t do that to you kind folk when you’ve come all the way out here to stop me especially when you’re clearly in over your heads.”
+I couldn’t do that to you kind folk after you’ve come all the way out here to stop me.
+Especially when you’re clearly over your heads.”

 “How long have the two of you been married?”

+Melody flashed her palms.
 “Whoa now, hey!
 What the hell, man?
 First, the two of us aren’t married.
-We aren’t dating.
+And we aren’t dating.
 We aren’t even friends.
 We’re nothing but business partners, okay?
 Second, I have standards and he doesn’t mean any of them.
 Third, ew.”

 “It’s all right,” I said.
 “She’s very temperamental.”

 Relieved that the ordeal was over, the two of us walked him back to his truck.
-It was surreal as only moments ago we were trying to talk him off the ledge and now we were conversing like old friends.
+It was surreal as only moments ago we were trying to talk him off the ledge.
+Now, we were conversing like old friends.
 Deep down, though, I knew it wasn’t over.
-When we reached the vehicle, it was time for the small talk and pleasantries to end.
+Indeed, when we reached the vehicle, it was time for the small talk and pleasantries to end.

 “Are you going to be all right, Joe?”
 I asked.

-He leaned on the car and looked toward the horizon solemnly.
+He leaned on his pickup truck’s hood and looked toward the horizon solemnly.
 “Like you said, who knows what the future holds?”

 “That doesn’t sound very reassuring at all, Joe,” I confessed.